Article at a Glance

-Cultured Oil, on the other hand, is a cooking oil without many compromises.
-High in heart-healthy and heat-stable monounsaturated fat, Cultured Oil has a sky-high smoke point of 485°F and a clean neutral taste.
+Zero Acre oil, on the other hand, is a cooking oil without many compromises.
+High in heart-healthy and heat-stable monounsaturated fat, Zero Acre oil has a sky-high smoke point of 485°F and a clean neutral taste.
 It also has one of the lowest linoleic acid levels on the market, less than 3%.

 Finally, an all-purpose alternative with a clean taste and the most healthy fats—even more than olive oil!